andybega/Blair-Sambanis-replication/README.md

 ## Folders

+- `journal_survey`: survey of previous journal articles regarding AUC-ROC usage
 - `original_materials`: the paper, SI, and other documents
+- `paper`: materials related to our paper
-- `rep_original/`: the original replication code, with some trivial changes to be able to run it
+- `rep_original/`: the original replication code, with some trivial changes to be able to run it (see its README)
-- `rep_nosmooth/`: our version of the replication; code restructured to allow running in parallel; corrects for the issues we bring up in the paper
+- `rep_nosmooth/`: our version of the replication, which calculates both smoothed and empirical ROC curves and fixes two model implementation errors; these are the results reported in the paper
 - `table4/`: investigating how B&S Table 4 was created; and a fixed assessment
 - `tuning/`: abortive tuning experiments that we did not include in the paper